safebook/safebook/blog/en/01_names.md

+We will see what is the problem with name resolution, in the context of websites (which rely on DNS) ans usernames (which rely on a third-party)

-# Context
+# DNS

 The mechanism that translate a web address (eg: wikipedia.org) to an Internet (IP) Address is the DNS (Domain Name System).

-We will see what's wrong with it and what are the alternatives

-# The problem with DNS (Domain Name System)
+The DNS servers are operated by central organizations.
+(Everyone can use a (intermediary)? to buy a domain) In most case, every router (internet box, etc) can potentially alternate the data

 This is DNS: Just send a bottle with a name and wait for an address.
 It's not secure at all, and require everyone to be honest.

-(Things got a little better with the DNSSEC security extenstion but still has flaws.)
+\*(Things got a little better with the DNSSEC security extenstion but still has flaws.)

+I will advocation that blockchains like namecoin(.bit) are a better alternative

 # The problem with IP address